Stabbath/L4D2-Trial/README.md

 #L4D2-Trial

 ##Goal
 The goal of this project is to create a truly immersive realistic L4D2 experience that people who love realism in games can truly enjoy.
+Might end up taking some inspiration from Holdout or other excellent mutations with interestin features.

 ##Features
 ###Weapons And Ammunition Are Scarce (And So Are Other Items)